Previously: Spring-Heeled Jack.

 Type: PE (Preternatural Entity).

 Period/location of origin: Conflicting.
-In the early 2000s, sightings reported in rural Japan began appearing on the internet; however, it is unclear whether subject originated in rural Japan, where the sightings were located, or on the internet itself, where the “sightings” were reported.
+In the early 2000s, sightings of subject, known as Kunekune, reported in rural Japan began appearing on the internet; however, it is unclear whether subject originated in rural Japan, where the sightings were located, or on the internet itself, where the “sightings” were reported.
 Additionally, it is not known whether subject came into being in the early 2000s with the appearance of the online reports, or whether subject is much older and existed prior to the reports.

 Appearance: Unknown; reports are conflicting.
 In some accounts, subject appears to be only a “white squiggle” swaying in the distance of a garden, field, or, rarely, the open sea.
 In others, however, subject appears to be a scarecrow.
 Very rarely, subject may appear in an urban landscape, in which case it is reported as being as black as pitch.

 What subject may look like up close has never been documented.
 Anyone who may have found themselves close enough to report has… not been in any condition to do so afterwards.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]

 Modus operandi: Subject attracts the attention of target via motion, appearing to turn in the wind, regardless as to whether any wind is actually present.
 Once target’s attention has been acquired, subject will draw target in.
 Direct eye contact will suffice for subject’s needs (although it has not been determined whether subject actually has eyes); if eye contact is accomplished, target will lose all mental faculties.
 However, direct contact is preferred.
 Should subject succeed in convincing target to touch it, target will immediately expire.

 Subject’s goal in attracting targets is unknown.
 Perhaps, in borrowed words: “Some people just want to watch the world burn.”